-At Ehline Law, our personal injury attorneys are fully dedicated to aggressively pursuing justice on behalf of injured victims.
+At Ehline Law, our personal injury attorneys are fully dedicated to aggressively pursuing justice for injured victims.
 If you suffered injuries on public property or because of one, you might be entitled to compensation, so speak to our attorneys about your case today.

 The idea is to obtain windfall compensation.
 Injured victims can hold property owners responsible for any damages incurred on the property due to the property owner’s negligence by pursuing premises liability claims.

 Some common premises liability claims include poor security, lack of maintenance, slip and fall hazards, and more.
 When you file your personal injury lawsuit, you will learn more about the business owner and past similar cases during discovery.
-Even confidential or sensitive information can be reviewed in camera.
+Even confidential or sensitive information can be reviewed in camera (privately, in the judge’s chambers).
 Evidence like this tends to show if you were exposed to unreasonable risk by the person with responsibility for stopping the hazard.

 According to California Government Code 830, the three most important elements are as follows:

-Property owners must protect their occupants or guests against dangerous conditions by making necessary repairs, changes, providing safeguards, or even warning signs.
+- Property owners must protect their occupants or guests against dangerous conditions by making necessary repairs and changes, providing safeguards, or even warning signs.

 The British common law first introduced the principle of sovereign immunity that barred the average citizen from suing the king for foreseeable harm.
 The United States federal government quickly implemented the law on their lands, with some state and local governments shielding themselves behind sovereign immunity.

-Fortunately, in 1946, the US government decided to introduce the Federal Tort Claims Act, which allowed private citizens to pursue legal action against federal government employees for negligence, wrongdoings, and even omissions from their roles and responsibilities.
+Fortunately, in 1946, the US government introduced the Federal Tort Claims Act, which allowed private citizens to pursue legal action against federal government employees for negligence, wrongdoings, and even omissions from their roles and responsibilities.

 The California Federal Tort Claims Act is a state law that allows Californian citizens to take legal action against the federal government’s employees.
 Homeowners and employees cannot sue the government for financial damage unless they’ve provided a written claim within the deadlines mentioned under the statute of limitations or Tort Claims Act guidelines, which is often less than two years.